NegasiHaile/DS-Ti-En-MT-evaluation/README.md

 | Business and Economics | 99 | 100 | 199 |
 | **TOTAL** | **403** | **402** | **805** |

-Table 1 provides the distribution of snippets categorized by domain and source language.
-It includes the number of English and Tigrinya snippets for each domain, as well as the total number of snippets in each category.
+_**Table 1:** provides the distribution of snippets categorized by domain and source language.
+It includes the number of English and Tigrinya snippets for each domain, as well as the total number of snippets in each category._

 Distribution of words in the dataset.